johnjones4/JohnJonesFour.com/_posts/2017-05-14-backing-up-cloud-services-with-doomsday-machine.md

 RUN npm install
 ```

-And, there is an additional file in `./doomsdaymachine` that is the entry executable for the container named `start.sh`.
+Finally, there is an additional file in `./doomsdaymachine` that is the entry executable for the container named `start.sh`.
 It waits for the MySQL server to become available before starting note.
-Make sure to make the file executable by running `chome +x ./doomsdaymachine/start.sh`.
+Make sure to make the file executable by running `chmod +x ./doomsdaymachine/start.sh`.

 ```
 #!/bin/bash